Distinguished regular supercuspidal representations: Introduction

-The first part of this article is concerned with the properties of distinguished regular supercuspidal representations in terms of the inducing data {\em tame regular elliptic pairs}.
-We refer to \cite[\S2]{kal} or Section \ref{subsubsec. regular sc repns} for the basic notion and knowledge on regular supercuspidal representations.
+The first part of this article is concerned with the properties of distinguished regular supercuspidal representations in terms of the inducing data tame regular elliptic pairs.
+We refer to \cite[\S3]{kal} or Section \ref{subsubsec. regular sc repns} for the basic definitions and facts on regular supercuspidal representations.